 Of course this may mean that students will concurrently or at a later date be confronted with other, more law-based regulatory frameworks.
 In particular, many higher education institutions still highlight the fact that law defines sex as purely binary and have limited capacity for allowing students (and staff) to use different pronouns or names (see, e.g. Storrie and Rohleder, 2018).
-Although this is generally an issue of individual institutional policies rather than law in the literal sense, there seems to be a greater willingness on the part of secondary education providers, compared to higher education providers, to go beyond the minimum standards for inclusion as set out by the Equality Act.
+Although this is generally an issue of individual institutional policies rather than an issues related directly to any potential limitations of the existing legal framework,, there seems to be a greater willingness on the part of secondary education providers, compared to higher education providers, to go beyond the minimum standards for inclusion as set out by the Equality Act.
 This divergence between approaches to setting gender boundaries could potentially be exacerbated in the future, if, without a legal gender status, institutions are given more freedom to set their own policies.
 At present, many schools already seem to be operating a more diverse system of gender recognition than the one represented by the prevailing binary legal recognition options (Cooper and Emerton, this issue).
 In this sense schools may be filling a gap in the law by offering at least limited recognition and protection for those with otherwise not officially recognised gender identities, which are still frequently subject to contestation (Clarke, 2019; Boukli and Renz, 2018).
 While such an approach is of course to be welcomed, it may also raise further questions about why schools in particular are taking up a more expansive understanding of gender in this context, compared to institutions in other fields.
 Perhaps this is due to pressure from younger people themselves, at a time when emerging research is indicating that younger people often have an expansive, fluid understanding of gender (Bragg et al., 2018; Peel and Newman, this issue), but it may also be that some schools at least, due to their emphasis on allowing students to explore and develop their identities, are taking a less ‘rigid’ approach to gender compared to institutions focusing primarily on adults.